jewlexx/FOMO/README.md

 6. Change **channel:** to the id of the channel you would like the bot to watch - *Right click and press __Copy ID__*

-7. Run the server again and you're done!
+7. Run the server again, and you're done!

 Now try messaging in discord and watch it show up in Minecraft, and vice versa